 Representative Poetry Online, edition 6.0, is a web anthology of 4,800 poems in English and French by over 700 poets spanning 1400 years.
 It is a good site for connecting poets to literary movements.

-The Princeton Encyclopedia of Poetry and Poetics has built an unrivaled reputation as the most comprehensive and authoritative reference for students, scholars, and poets on all aspects of its subject: history, movements, genres, prosody, rhetorical devices, critical terms, and more.
-Now this landmark work has been thoroughly revised and updated for the twenty-first century.
+The Princeton Encyclopedia of Poetry and Poetics is a comprehensive and authoritative reference on all aspects of its subject: history, movements, genres, prosody, rhetorical devices, critical terms, and more.
+Use the "search within book" option on the left to navigate to your school or movement.
+You can also use "Entries A-Z" to get to your term/topic.

 The Poetry Handbook by John LennardThe Poetry Handbook is a lucid and entertaining guide to the poet's craft, and an invaluable introduction to practical criticism for students.
 Chapters on each element of poetry offer a wide-ranging general account and end by looking at different poems, to build up sustained analytical readings.
 The second edition - fully revised, expanded, updated, and supported by a new companion website - confirm The Poetry Handbook as the best guide to poetry available in English. -;The Poetry Handbook is a lucid and entertaining guide to the poet's craft, and an invaluable introduction to practical criticism for students.
 Chapters on each element of poetry, from metre to gender, offer a wide-ranging general account, and end by looking at two or three poems from a small group (including works by Donne, Elizabeth Bishop, Geoffrey Hill, and Nobel Laureate Derek Walcott), to build up sustained analytical readings.
 Thorough and compact, with notes and quotations supplemented by detailed reference to the Norton Anthology of Poetry and a companion website with texts, links, and further discussion, The Poetry Handbook is indispensable for all school and undergraduate students of English.
 A final chapter addresses examinations of all kinds, and sample essays by undergraduates are posted on the website.
 Critical and scholarly terms are italicised and clearly explained, both in the text and in a. complete glossary; the volume also includes suggestions for further reading.
 The first edition, widely praised by teachers and students, showed how the pleasures of poetry are heightened by rigorous understanding and made that understanding readily available.
 This second edition -- revised, expanded, updated, and supported by a new companion website - confirm The Poetry Handbook as the best guide to poetry available in English. -;Lennard succeeds in being as exhaustive as he can possibly be... - Caroline Bertoneche, Universite de Provence;Very readable... gives and excellent overview of poetry in English and will explain rhythm, metre and style. - The Observer, February 2006;TEXTBOOK - The Observer, February 2006